Pensacola Christian College inspires students that are innovative, ambitious, and passionate

 took, you are a continuing student.

-Completely fill out an Application for Admission (indicate which sessions,
+Completely fill out an Application for Admission and pay the

 school, Bible institute, or Bible college